NEW YORK CITY GAY MEN’S CHORUS

-My job takes me to all kinds of contexts and places, to conduct, teach and speak.
-Here are some more images of me working for Big Apple Performing Arts in various capacities:
+My NYCGMC work took me to all kinds of contexts and venues, large and small, to conduct, teach and speak.
+Here are images of me working for Big Apple Performing Arts in various capacities:

-- at AIDS WALK conducting outside, which is alway beautiful;
+at AIDS WALK NYC conducting outside, which was always beautiful;

-- conducting the chorus at the 100th Anniverary of the Drama League of New York;
+conducting the chorus at the 100th Anniversary of the Drama League of New York;

-- interviewing Marth Wash on stage about singing 'Its Raining Men' in New York clubs in the '70s;
+interviewing Martha Wash on stage about singing 'Its Raining Men' in New York clubs in the '70s;

-As Artistic Director, I conduct the main chorus in three main shows a year.
-These include a Holiday show in December, a 'Big Gay Sing' singalong show in March and a June show that raises awareness of LGBTQ issues.
-In recent years, these more compelling shows have covered crystal meth addiction, living with HIV, and the joys and sorrows of growing up and living life as an LGBTQ US citizen.
+As Artistic Director, I conducted the main chorus in three main shows a year.
+These included a Holiday show in December, a 'Big Gay Sing' singalong show in March and a June show that raises awareness of LGBTQ issues.
+In recent years, these more compelling and innovative shows covered crystal meth addiction, living with HIV, and the joys and sorrows of growing up and living life as an LGBTQ US citizen.
 In June 2014, we also hosted all of New York City's LGBTQ choruses at a choral celebration at the Cathedral of St John the Divine.

-Since 2007, NYCGMC has worked under my direction with artists of many styles.
-Our pop music work allows us to reach the widest audience.
-Most recently, this has included a 2014 Pride appearance singing 'Chandelier' with Sia and a 2013 dance music show featuring soul diva Martha Wash.
-We also have an on-going relationship with transgender singer-songwriter Our Lady J. and Idol runner-up Frenchie Davis.
+Since 2007, NYCGMC worked under my direction with artists of many styles.
+Our pop music work allowed us to reach the widest audience.
+Most recently, this included a 2017 stadium gig appearance with Demi Lovato, a 2014 Pride appearance singing 'Chandelier' with Sia and a 2013 dance music show featuring soul diva Martha Wash.
+We also had an on-going relationship with transgender singer-songwriter Our Lady J. and Idol runner-up Frenchie Davis.

 In New York, musical theater is an important way to connect with local audiences and other gay men.
-NYCGMC regularly works with many of Broadway's top vocal talents, including Carolee Carmello (Scandalous, Parade), Kelli O’Hara (South Pacific), Victoria Clarke (A Light in the Piazza), Chris Seiber (La Cage aux Folles, Spamalot), Fredi Walker-Browne (Rent) and Ann Harada (Avenue Q).
-NYCGMC prides itself on its stylistic diversity, and has also worked with gospel and soul singers Lillias White, Frenchie Davis and Michael McElroy (Broadway Inspirational Voices).
+NYCGMC regularly works with many of Broadway's top vocal talents, and I had the privilege of performing with Kelli O’Hara (South Pacific), Victoria Clark (A Light in the Piazza), Carolee Carmello (Scandalous, Parade), Chris Sieber (La Cage aux Folles, Spamalot), Fredi Walker-Browne (Rent) and Ann Harada (Avenue Q).
+I am always keen to promote choral singing in many different styles, and NYCGMC also worked with gospel and soul singers Lillias White and Michael McElroy (Broadway Inspirational Voices).

-We are also proud of our Connect program, a series of smaller projects which aims to engage with all corners of New York City.
-In recent years, two of NYCGMC's most exciting Connect program activities have been our 'SAGE Singalongs', singalongs at centers for older LGBTQ citizens, and our pioneering work with Diaspora Community Services.
-Here, we do what I call 'singing interventions' with women of color in Church Avenue, Brooklyn, where we combine singing with small group discussion of feelings and issues around living with HIV.
-We sing with them, they sing with us, and we all learn about HIV together.
-NYCGMC small groups also regularly sing at gay weddings in the city and at political events, including the 2012 Annual State of the Borough Address by Scott Stringer, Borough President of Manhattan.
+I am also proud of our Connect program work, a series of smaller projects which aimed to engage with all corners of New York City.
+In recent years, two of NYCGMC's most exciting Connect program activities were our 'SAGE Singalongs', singalongs at centers for older LGBTQ citizens, and our pioneering work with Diaspora Community Services.
+Here, we did what I call 'singing interventions' with women of color in Church Avenue, Brooklyn, where we combined singing songs they knew with small group discussion of feelings and issues around living with HIV.
+We sang with them, they sang with us, and we all learnt about HIV together.
+NYCGMC small groups also regularly sing at gay and straight weddings in the city and at political events, including the 2012 Annual State of the Borough Address by Scott Stringer, Borough President of Manhattan.

 GALA, VARIOUS VOICES AND THE WIDER CHORAL MOVEMENT

-I have also worked extensively over the years within the wider world of the gay choral movement, and in particular GALA (The Association of Gay and Lesbian Choruses) in the US and Various Voices in Europe, including:
+I have also worked extensively over the years within the wider world of the gay choral movement.
+I am current Board Vice President of GALA Choruses (The Association of Gay and Lesbian Choruses) in the US and have also been deeply involved with Various Voices in Europe, including:

-- a first NYCGMC program at GALA festival includes Handel’s Zadok the Priest, Strayhorn and Ellington’s ‘Take the A train’, and a set by singer/songwriter Rufus Wainwright (July 2008)
+a first NYCGMC program at GALA festival, including Strayhorn and Ellington’s ‘Take the A train’, Handel’s Zadok the Priest, and a set by singer/songwriter Rufus Wainwright (July 2008)